Fighting For Important Causes In State And Federal Courts

 When Can You Pursue a Title IX Claim?

-Title IX claims can be brought if you are a student enrolled in an academic institution or if you’re employed or affiliated to an academic institution.
+Title IX claims can be brought if you are a student enrolled in an academic institution or if you are employed or affiliated to an academic institution.
 Title IX covers primarily schools that receive federal funding, even when there are no federal funds allocated to the activity at issue.
 The Civil Rights Restoration Act extends the application of Title IX to schools that receive federal funds.
 A Title IX claim can also be brought against a private institution.

 The type of school you attend is not as important as the facts surrounding your case.
 The reason for this is that there is a wide consensus that gender discrimination should not be tolerated in academic settings.
 As stated by The Secretary of Education Commission on Opportunity in Athletics in 2003, Congress has not expressly specified that Title IX applies to public institutions only.
 Title IX essentially covers all areas of academic life.
 There are two main areas where Title IX claims have been successful.